Ending Veteran Homelessness Together: One Veteran at a Time.

-In many cases a veteran who serves his/her country in harms way experiences emotional, physical, and/or medical effects of that service.
+In many cases a veteran who serves his/her country experiences emotional, physical, and/or medical effects of that service.
 These effects can have long term residual impacts upon that veteran’s mental stability and long-term emotional health.
 It affects the very way the veteran perceives and interacts with his/her family, employer, co-workers, and their community.
 These effects can result in contact with law enforcement officials.
 Many veterans seem adverse to either admitting that they have a problem or to even identifying themselves as a veteran at all.

 RVCP provides screening, assessments, and individualized care management.
 RVCP Care Managers work in conjunction with VA primary health care, mental health care, substance use treatment, and other community based resource systems to serve the veteran’s individual needs.